How to Detect a Fake Emerald

 There are three types of emeralds on the market:

-2. Synthetic emeralds refers to lab-created or man-made emerald gemstones.
+2. Synthetic emeralds refer to lab-created or man-made emerald gemstones.
 These are identical to the real thing and are made of the same minerals.
 So note that synthetic emeralds are not fakes.
 However, because they are produced in a lab, they don’t have the same value as a natural stone.

-3. Imitation emeralds are other substances such as glass or a look-alike gemstone of lesser value that are used to imitate the appearance of an emerald.
+3. Imitation emeralds are other substances such as glass or a look-alike gemstone of lesser value that is used to imitate the appearance of an emerald.
 Some common emerald imitators are peridot, garnet, other forms of beryl and chrome diopside.
 Depending on the substance, these often have little to no value.

 Now that we’ve got that out of the way, let’s take a look at how to identify a genuine emerald.